-The reduction in gross profit in the current year period as compared to the prior year period was the result of the reduction in sales and a less favorable product mix, partially offset by the reduction in cost of goods sold as discussed above.
-The reduction in gross profit as a percentage of net sales in the current year period as compared to the prior year period was the result of reduced sales of service parts related to the General Motors customer recall campaign noted above, which typically have higher gross profit margins as compared to gross profit margins on parts sold for new vehicle production, and reduced customer production volumes resulting in less favorable absorption of our fixed manufacturing costs.
-These unfavorable impacts to the gross profit margin as a percentage of net sales were partially offset by a decrease in expense provisions for the accrual of bonuses under our incentive bonus plans, a reduction in the U.S. dollar value of the cost of our Mexican operations due to a favorable Mexican peso to U.S. dollar exchange rate, and a lump sum bonus paid to our Milwaukee represented hourly workers during the prior year quarter resulting from the ratification of a new 4-year labor contract, all as discussed above.
+The reduction in gross profit in the current year period as compared to the prior year period was the result of the reduction in sales partially offset by the reduction in cost of goods sold as discussed above.
+The reduction in gross profit as a percentage of net sales in the current year period as compared to the prior year period was the result of reduced sales of service parts related to the General Motors customer recall campaign noted above, which typically have higher gross profit margins as compared to gross profit margins on parts sold for new vehicle production, agreed upon customer price reductions that became effective at the start of the new calendar year, reduced customer production volumes resulting in less favorable absorption of our fixed manufacturing costs, higher depreciation expense, higher repair and maintenance costs, and higher costs associated with diversifying our products portfolio.
+These unfavorable impacts to the gross profit margin as a percentage of net sales were partially offset by a decrease in expense provisions for the accrual of bonuses under our incentive bonus plans, a reduction in the U.S. dollar value of the cost of our Mexican operations due to a favorable Mexican peso to U.S. dollar exchange rate between these year to date periods, and a lump sum bonus paid to our Milwaukee represented hourly workers during the prior year period resulting from the ratification of a new 4-year labor contract, all as discussed above.